 Will, sweetheart.
 You should have lived longer.

 There was certainly no natural reason Will Byers shouldn’t have lived eighty or even ninety years.
-His mother had died at eighty-five, and his mother would probably have lived as long if she hadn’t been gunned down at the Starcourt Mall.
+His aunt had died at eighty-five, and his mother would probably have lived as long if she hadn’t been gunned down at the Starcourt Mall.
 His senior brother was still somewhere in Europe.
 His genes had been top-notch; his vices non-existent; his diet healthy; his body lean and thin; his mental outlook positive.
 But there were the Upside Down traumas from childhood.
 The demogorgon had planted a seed inside him, the Mind Flayer had been inside him, and each had left its mark.
 Of this Jane had no doubt: it was the shadow world that had taken Will to an early grave.
 It had destroyed Mike Wheeler through torture, ripped Lucas Sinclair to pieces, and shut down Will Byers through disease.

 The day after the funeral — a solemn affair that venerated Will as a near saint — she went through his desk and took out the special accounting book he had once shown her.
 It was a ledger, but Will hadn’t used it for financial purposes.
 It was his private record of the twelve-member Hawkins Club, written in pencil.
 There were currently six names on the first page listing the deceased, and six on the second showing those who were either alive or unknown.
 On the first page, Jane added Will’s information to the bottom:

 ||Age at Death||Place of Death||Cause of Death|

 |Michael Wheeler||January 25, 1987; July 31, 1993||15 years; 22 years||Evermore Hill, Hawkins; Portland, Oregon||Illithid Attack; Suicide|

 |Lucas Sinclair||August 21, 2035||64 years||Hawkins Colony, Indiana||Demogorgon Attack|